-There aren't many players who throughout their career find themselves being played as a left-winger, an attacking midfielder, a defensive midfielder, a left back, and then a centre back.
+There aren't many players who throughout their career find themselves being played as a left-winger, an attacking midfielder, a defensive midfielder, a left-back, and then a centre back.
 And there aren't many players who could hit a dead-ball as well as Siniša Mihajlovic.
 He might have courted controversy several times during his playing career, but one thing that everyone can agree on is that he had a wand of a left foot.
-Not only was it put to good use spraying glorious passes around the pitch, when it got the sniff of a chance from a dead-ball situation then it meant trouble for the opposition.
+Not only was it put to good use spraying glorious passes around the pitch, but when it got the sniff of a chance from a dead-ball situation then it usually meant trouble for the opposition.

-Slightly controversial, in a Roberto Carlos sort of way, as Éder was well known for some spectacular long-range screamers and everyone tended to forget about the amount of efforts that flew miles over the bar or curved wide of goal towards the corner flag.
+Slightly controversial, in a Roberto Carlos sort of way, as Éder was well known for some spectacular long-range screamers and everyone tended to forget about the number of efforts that flew miles over the bar or curved wide of goal towards the corner flag!
 His footballing nickname was, appropriately, O Canhão (the Cannon), a nod to the power that he could produce that from that wicked left foot of his.